Chapter History

 After becoming a free man, Peter settled on an island at the mouth of the Schuylkill River near Philadelphia, married, and raised 13 children.
 He served as a judge on the court under Governor Rising and he retained this position under Dutch and English rule until he was succeeded by his eldest son Lars.
 Both Peter and Lars were frequently called upon by William Penn's government to act as interpreters and to witness treaties with the Indians of Pennsylvania.
 When Peter died in 1687, his youngest son, Letitia's grandfather, Gabriel Petersson Cock inherited his father's island.

 Gabriel married Maria Frände, daughter of Nils Larsson Frände, and raised their nine children on Peter Cock's Island.
 David, Letitia's father, was born there in 1688.
-In 1713, Gabriel's brother John died leaving his wife Brigitta and children.
+In 1713, Gabriel's brother John died.
 Gabriel sold his father's island and moved his family to St. Georges Creek in New Castle County, Maryland, to live with his brother's widowed family.
 Gabriel's wife, Maria, and John's widow, Brigitta, were sisters.

 In 1720, David Coxe married Susannah Davis/Davies, born about 1702, possibly Scotland.
 It is believed that Susannah was a descendant of Chief Openchancanough, a brother of Chief Powhatan—research continues to validate this lineage.
-The Coxe family attended the Swedish Lutheran Church at Racoon Creek, New Jersey and it is here Letitia's birth is recorded: "David and Susanna Kock's Leddi, born on January 12, 1727, baptized on January 15, 1727.
+The Coxe family attended the Swedish Lutheran Church at Racoon Creek, New Jersey and it is here Letitia's birth is recorded: "David and Susanna Kock's Leddi, born on January 12, 1727, baptised on the 15th.
 Godparents: Carl Sträng, Anders Dahlbo, Christina Homman, Anna Kock."

 David and Susannah lived on a 103-acre tract called "Lubberland" which lay on the north bank of the Potomac River at the mouth of Licking Creek, now Washington County, Maryland.
 He acquired this property after 1740, and it was about nine miles by road from Maiden's Choice where the Shelby family lived.
 The great stone Fort Frederick, erected by the province during the French and Indian War, stands three or four miles to the southeast.